 Home Water Resources Groundwater Quantity

-Central Platte NRD’s Groundwater Management Quantity goal is to assure an adequate supply of water for feasible and beneficial uses through proper management, conservation, development and utilization of the District’s water resources.
-CPNRD collects groundwater level observations and administers programs for irrigation runoff, groundwater quantity, groundwater quality, groundwater modeling, and is developing a surface water flow model for a comprehensive groundwater and surface water management program.
+Central Platte NRD’s Groundwater Quantity management goal is to assure an adequate supply of water for feasible and beneficial uses through proper management, conservation, development and utilization of the District’s water resources.
+CPNRD collects groundwater level observations and administers programs for irrigation runoff, groundwater quantity and quality modeling.
+CPNRD is developing a surface water flow model for a comprehensive groundwater and surface water management program.

 Nebraska leads the nation in irrigation production with over 8 million irrigated acres.
 Being in the Platte River Watershed, the District’s primary surface water feature is the Platte River.
 However, most farmers rely on groundwater for their irrigation needs since groundwater is abundantly available across the District.
 Water supply is under continuous monitoring throughout the District and a groundwater supply management plan to address potential shortages has been adopted by the NRD’s board of directors and has been in effect since 1987.